-You will track and enter your points using LearningBuilder, available in your ONCC account login.
+Enter your points in LearningBuilder, through your ONCC account login.
 ONCC will notify you when you can access LearningBuilder.
 Keep documentation of the points you earn (e.g., CE certificates, program descriptions, grade reports).
-You will need the information when entering points in LearningBuilder, or you may be asked to provide documentation of your points.
-You can upload these documents to LearningBuilder but it is not required unless you are selected for audit.
+You will need this information when entering points in LearningBuilder.
+You may be asked to provide documentation of your points.
+You can upload these documents in LearningBuilder but it is not required unless your application is audited or it is requested.

 Time Period to Earn Points (Accrual Period)

-- Candidates renewing certification for the first time after testing may submit points earned from the date they pass the test through the date the renewal application and points are submitted.
+- First renewal after passing a test: use points earned from the date you pass the test through the date the renewal application and points are submitted.
 All points must be earned and submitted by the final renewal application deadline.